awez/amirrajan.github.com/_posts/2015-11-17-getting-featured-by-apple.md

 ---

 ##tl;dr;
-_Getting featured my Apple is incredibly difficult.
+_Getting featured by Apple is incredibly difficult.
 Their criteria is completely subjective.
 Large AAA companies are favored over all.
 If you're an indie developer, it's unlikely you'll get featured._